scubamount/scubamount.github.io/README.md

 #### to edit file, run

-notepad $PROFILE.AllUsersAllHosts
+`notepad $PROFILE`

-Just put in your `Import-Module SALK-Utils` command  in your `$Profile`, and it will auto launch every time you start PowerShell7.
+Just put in your `Import-Module SALK-Utils` command in your `$PROFILE`, and it will auto launch every time you start PowerShell7.

 - to find location of file, run